lunchbag/hugo-blog/content/posts/fukuoka.md

 The way the bus works here is quite interesting.
 The pricing is variable which means the further you ride, the more expensive your fare will be.

 You enter through the back door where you tap your IC card.
-When you tap, you'll notice a number, which indicates your ride segment.
+When you tap, you'll notice a number which indicates your ride segment.
 At the front of the bus is a screen with a grid.
 Whatever the number is under your ride segment number is the price you'll pay.
 As the bus drives further, the numbers will go up accordingly!

 ![](/uploads/MVIMG_20190212_174716.jpg)
 <span class="caption">Shaky image of the fare screen at the front of the bus</span>

 ### Raised rubber tiles

 All main streets in Japan have these yellow raised rubber tiles for the visually impaired.
 When you get to an intersection, the rubber tiles fan out and are yellow circles instead.
-It's kind of like braille for your feet.
+I like to think of it as braille for your feet!

 ![](/uploads/MVIMG_20190224_121058.jpg)
 <span class="caption">Tactile rubber tiles at an intersection</span>